jburke11/CSCA5632/README.md

 A **cosine similarity matrix** is built across all embeddings, allowing quick retrieval of top-k similar proteins for any given query.

 **5. Model Building**
-Clustering methods like **K-means** and dimensionality reduction methods like **Truncated SVD** are applied to the embeddings to visualize related proteins.
+Clustering methods like **K-means** and dimensionality reduction methods like **Truncated SVD** are applied to the embeddings to group and visualize related proteins.

 **6. Evaluation**
 GO term annotations are used to check how functionally similar the retrieved proteins are using **Jaccard similarity**.
 Additionally, **cluster purity** is used to determine the quality of the KMeans clustering.

 ---